 Keeping the room dimly lit not only produces a romantic ambience but the darkness also helps cue the brain to release melatonin.
 When we think of sexy sleep, we may automatically think silk sheets – but a cool environment is best.
-Natural fibers like cotton are the most breathable, keeping you both cool and comfortable.
-Finish off your love nest with a romantic white noise like the ocean that will whisk you into a restorative sleep and add the scent of lavender or chamomile for a dreamy slumber.
+Natural fibres like cotton are the most breathable, keeping you both cool and comfortable.

 We hope you found these tips to reclaim your bedroom helpful.